bfrisbyh92/GoodTimes/README.md

 mern-social/images/logo.png
 ### Still needs to be done -- Personal Notes

 - Search is working with Redux when you pass it a searchQuery but not for searching a tag.
 Right now it logs you out if you search a tag.

+- Remove unnecessary console.logs before deployment

+- Finish Pagination

+- Add Anylytics

+- Possibly change background SVG or change to a better image

+- Fix CORS on Server to be more secure before deployment